 Tenant Site Lease Protections

-Tenant Site Lease Protections (TPLPs) serve to preserve the affordability and stability of Manufactured Housing Communities (MHCs) across the country.
+Tenant Site Lease Protections (TSLPs) serve to preserve the affordability and stability of Manufactured Housing Communities (MHCs) across the country.

 What are Tenant Site Lease Protections?

-Tenant Site Lease Protections (TPLPs) serve to preserve the affordability and stability of Manufactured Housing Communities (MHCs) across the country.
+Tenant Site Lease Protections (TSLPs) serve to preserve the affordability and stability of Manufactured Housing Communities (MHCs) across the country.
 In a Manufactured Housing Community, residents typically own the manufactured home in which they reside.
 However, the property, or “site”, on which the manufactured home sits is rented from the MHC by the owner of the manufactured home.

 Tenant Site Lease Protections afford tenants of MHCs certain rights in areas where state law does not already provide mandatory tenant protections.
 Under the Duty to Serve Rule, FHFA has outlined specific protections that would afford tenants of Manufactured Housing Communities additional rights in states where they are not mandatory.
 These protections address site lease terms, rent increases, rent payments, unit sale and sublease rights, and notice of a planned sale or closure of the MHC.

 What are the required protections?

 Fannie Mae provides a pricing incentive for Borrowers who implement all of the following protections at the MHC for tenant site leases within a year of delivery: